-It was the summer of 1976 when I was sent to rent a Nagra III recorder from a Nashville film production studio.
+It was the summer of 1976 when I was sent by the TV station where I worked in the engineering department, to rent a Nagra III recorder from a Nashville film production studio.
 I walked in, looked around, and thought, “What the heck is all this stuff?”
 (It was different from the television studio and the other studios on Music Row.)
-Then a man emerged, carefully holding a fairly new Nagra III and said in an unfamiliar accent, “Do you know vhat you are doing vith Nagra III?
-You need crystal generator if you are using batteries, let’s say that vay.”
+Then a man emerged, carefully holding a new looking Nagra III and said in an unfamiliar accent, “Do you know vhat you are doing vith Nagra III?
+You need crystal generator if using batteries, let’s say that vay.”

-I had no idea at the time, but this was a very big day for me,.
-I had just seen my first film sound mixing studio, had my first encounter with a man who would eventually influence the way I practiced my profession, and was holding the very Nagra III recorder I would display in a glass cabinet 25 years later.
+I had no idea at the time, but this was a very big day for me.
+I had just seen my first film sound mixing studio, had my initial encounter with a man who would influence the way I practiced my profession, and I was holding the very Nagra III recorder I would display in a glass cabinet 25 years later.